zrobertson466920/zrobertson466920.github.io/_posts/2025-06-02-Attention-Conservation.md

 This provides a new lens for understanding transformer training dynamics and suggests that the relationship between syntax and semantics in these models is more mathematically constrained than previously appreciated.

 The coupling might be a feature, not a bug - forcing the model to develop coherent attention-value pairs that perform meaningful linguistic functions.
 Understanding these mathematical principles will be crucial as we build more sophisticated language models.

----

-*Thanks to conversations with mechanistic interpretability researchers for inspiring this investigation.*